Green Organics Cart

 Can I just use my garburator instead of the Green Organics Cart?

 A garburator is a unit that is typically installed underneath a kitchen sink.
 It shreds food and kitchen waste into small enough pieces to pass through the plumbing system.
 Using a garburator may seem like a convenient way to dispose of organic material, but it can cause problems with sewer lines in your home and put unnecessary stresses on wastewater treatment plants.
-Organic material that is ground up by a garburator accumulates on the small sewer pipes in your home causing sewer clogs and backups and the City of St. Albert does not endorse use of this unit for that those reasons.
+Organic material that is ground up by a garburator accumulates on the small sewer pipes in your home causing sewer clogs and backups and the City of St. Albert does not endorse use of this unit for those reasons.

 Where does the City of St. Albert's organics go?